A BIDDING PRAYER

 LET us pray for Christ’s holy Catholic Church; that is, for the whole congregation of Christian people dispersed throughout the world; that it may please God to confirm and strengthen it in purity of faith, in holiness of life, and in perfectness of love, and to restore to it the witness of visible unity; and more especially for that branch of it to which we belong; that in all things it may work according to God’s will, serve him faithfully, and worship him acceptably.

-And herein let us pray most especially for our Sovereign Lady ELIZABETH, by the grace of God of the United Kingdom, Canada, and her other realms and territories, Queen, Head of the Commonwealth, Defender of the Faith.
+And herein let us pray most especially for our Sovereign Lord CHARLES, by the grace of God of the United Kingdom, Canada, and his other realms and territories, King, Head of the Commonwealth, Defender of the Faith.
 Let us also pray for all the members of the Royal Family.

 Let us pray for the Ministers of God’s holy Word and Sacraments, as well the Archbishops and Bishops [especially N., Bishop of this Diocese] as other pastors and teachers, that they may minister faithfully and wisely, and in all things may adorn the doctrine of God our Saviour.